US drone strike wiped out Kabul family, brother says

 When Ezmarai Ahmadi returned home from work on Sunday evening in Kabul, the usual gaggle of squealing children were waiting to greet him -- his sons and daughters, and a slew of nieces and nephews.

-Youngsters piled into the vehicle -- pretending the parking routine was an adventure -- while Ezmarai watched from the side.
+Youngsters piled into the vehicle -- pretending the parking routine was an adventure -- while Ezmarai watched from the side, his brother told AFP.

-On Monday, it looked as if they could have made a terrible mistake.
+On Monday, Aimal said he had lost 10 members of his family in the strike, including his own daughter and five other children.

-"The rocket came and hit the car full of kids inside our house," said Aimal Ahmadi, Ezmarai's brother.
+"The rocket came and hit the car full of kids inside our house," he said.

 "It killed all of them."

-Aimal said 10 members of the family died in the air strike -- including his own daughter and five other children.

-On Monday, when AFP visited the scene of the strike, Aimal was impatiently waiting for other relatives to arrive to help him organise burials for most of his family.
+When an AFP journalist visited the scene on Monday, Aimal was impatiently waiting for other relatives to arrive to help him organise burials for most of his family.

 "We are aware of reports of civilian casualties following our strike on a vehicle in Kabul," Captain Bill Urban, a US military spokesman, said in a statement.

-The words rang hollow for Aimal, who can scarcely believe his brother could be mistaken for an Islamic State sympathiser, let alone an operative planning a deadly car bomb attack.

-Ezmarai was an engineer working with a non-governmental organization -- an ordinary Afghan trying to make ends meet in a turbulent time.

-US nerves have been frayed since an IS suicide bomber triggered a massive blast at an entrance to the airport on Thursday, as huge crowds clamoured to get inside in the hope of getting aboard an evacuation flight out of Afghanistan.
+The United States air strike came after an IS suicide bomber triggered a massive blast at an entrance to Kabul airport last week, as huge crowds clamoured to get inside in the hope of getting aboard one of the final evacuation flights out of Afghanistan.

-Nearly 100 Afghans were killed, and also 13 US service members -- just days before the last American soldier was due to withdraw from the country after a brutal 20-year war.
+Nearly 100 Afghans were killed in the jihadist attack, and also 13 US service members.

 Against that backdrop, US intelligence had warned of another imminent attack, and on Sunday the US military said it had stopped one before it happened.

-"We are still assessing the results of this strike, which we know disrupted an imminent ISIS-K threat to the airport," Urban said Sunday, using an acronym for the Afghan branch of the Islamic State group.
+"We are still assessing the results of this strike, which we know disrupted an imminent ISIS-K threat to the airport," Urban said Sunday, using an acronym for the Afghan branch of IS.

+Urban said an investigation was under way to determine if civilians had been killed, while signalling that fault may lay with explosives purportedly in the vehicle.

-"We know that there were substantial and powerful subsequent explosions resulting from the destruction of the vehicle, indicating a large amount of explosive material inside that may have caused additional casualties," he continued.
+"We know that there were substantial and powerful subsequent explosions resulting from the destruction of the vehicle, indicating a large amount of explosive material inside that may have caused additional casualties," he said.

 "It is unclear what may have happened, and we are investigating further."